per1234567/spacial-event-flicker-filtering/README.md

-# Improving Estimation Performance by Preprocessing Event Data to Remove Flickering Artifacts
+# Improving Optical Flow Estimation Accuracy Using Space-Aware De-Flickering

+This repository is part of a 2024 [Research Project](https://github.com/TU-Delft-CSE/Research-Project) conducted at TU Delft.

 This code contains the algorithm discussed in the paper.
 Additional files aiding in visualization and reproduction are included as well.